reevafaisal/MST_TSP_Solver/README.md

 ## Compilation and Execution

-To compile and execute your project, ensure the following:

 - **Makefile**: The project is compiled with `gcc` version 11.3.0 using the `-O3` optimization flag.
 - To compile: `make -R -r`
 - To run: `./amongus --mode {MST|FASTTSP|OPTTSP} < inputFile.txt`